-Many (e.g., context-aware [37]) scenarios only involve adding or updating ABox (instance) statements at runtime, meaning that TBox reasoning may be restricted to design / startup time and whenever the ontology changes, only re-applying ABox reasoning when new instances are added.
+Many (e.g., context-aware [37]) scenarios only involve adding or updating ABox (instance) statements at runtime, meaning that TBox reasoning may be restricted to design/startup time and whenever the ontology changes, with ABox reasoning being reapplied when new instances are added.
 Reflecting this, most OWL2 RL reasoners focus on separating TBox from ABox reasoning [5], [16], [23], [36], [37].
-Further, data generated by the system may have a smaller likelihood of being inconsistent, thus reducing (or even removing) the need for continuous consistency checking.
+Further, data generated by the system may have a smaller likelihood of being inconsistent, thus reducing (or even removing) the need for continuous consistency checking as well.

 Consequently, an opportunity exists to divide our OWL2 RL ruleset into 2 major subsets according to purpose; 1) inference ruleset, comprising inference rules (53 rules), and 2) consistency-checking ruleset, containing rules for checking consistency (18 rules2).
-The inference ruleset can further be subdivided along both purpose and reference, into 1.1) instance ruleset, consisting of rules inferring only instance assertions, while referring to both instance and schema elements (32 rules); and 1.2) schema ruleset, comprising rules only referencing schema elements (23 rules4).
+The inference ruleset can further be subdivided along both purpose and reference, into 1.1) instance ruleset, consisting of rules inferring only instance assertions, while referring to both instance and schema elements (32 rules); and 1.2) schema ruleset, comprising rules only referencing schema elements (23 rules2).
 Since the consistency-checking ruleset only contains rules referring to both instance and schema elements, it cannot be further subdivided.

 In this approach, inference-schema is applied on the ontology, initially and whenever the ontology changes, to materialize all schema inferences.
-When new instances are added, only inference-instance is applied on the instance assertions and materialized schema.
-Below, we show that this process still produces a complete materialization.
+When new instances are added, only inference-instance is applied on the instance assertions and materialized b)